1. What is FUSION?

 What is FUSION?

 Each FUSION module is interactive and built on sound experiential learning principles.
-The modules have accompanying workbooks and take students 3-4 hours to complete.
-Modules can be used to enhance skills development within any subject area, and are relevant to all students no matter where they are in their degree completion.
+The modules take students approximately four hours to complete and come with an accompanying workbook.
+Modules can be used to enhance skills development within any subject area and are relevant to all students no matter where they are in their degree completion.
 The TLS FUSION team can support implementation into any course in a variety of ways.

 Funding

-The value of the fund is $2,000 per instructor.
-A maximum of one award per instructor is available for embedding at least one FUSION module into one or more courses.
+The value of the fund is $2,000 per instructor (funding is available for up to 15 instructors).
+A maximum of one award per instructor is available for embedding at least one of FUSION’s newest modules into one or more courses.

-• Faculty members can either receive funds as direct financial compensation, which will be taxed as salary income; or they may have it deposited to their PER account (administered by the participant).
+• Faculty members may choose to either receive the funds as direct financial compensation, which will be taxed as salary income, or have the funds deposited into an Enterprise account, jointly administered by the participant and TLS.
+All funds must be spent by March 31, 2026.

 • Contract instructors are only eligible for direct financial compensation, which will be taxed as salary income.

-• Compensation for instructors’ own work involved in embedding one or more FUSION modules into one or more courses
+• Compensate instructors for their own work involved in embedding one or more FUSION modules into one or more courses

-• Hiring a student to work on embedding one or more FUSION modules into one or more courses
+• Hire a student to work on embedding one or more FUSION modules into one or more courses

 TLS Support